A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-The core idea of my critique concerning this standard Bell argument for quantum non-locality is that its result is considerably weaker than it could be.
-I do not say that the argument is invalid (it is obviously not) nor do I say that one of its premises is not sound, I just say that the argument can be made considerably stronger and that the stronger conclusion will provide a tighter, more informative concept of quantum non-locality: one can be much more precise about what EPR/B correlations imply (if we assume that autonomy holds) than just saying that local factorisation has to fail.

-Specifically, I shall show that it is premise (P4) which can be made stronger.
-Stating that autonomy, perfect correlations and local factorisation imply the Bell inequalities, it is clear that one can make (P4) the stronger the weaker one can formulate the antecedent, i.e. the assumptions to derive the inequalities.
-Former improvements have concentrated on relaxing assumptions \emph{except} the locality condition.
-In contrast, here I shall try to find \emph{weaker alternatives to local factorisation}, which also imply that Bell inequalities hold.
+The core idea of my critique concerning this argument is that its conclusion can be made considerably stronger, providing a tighter, more informative probabilistic constraint for quantum non-locality.
+Specifically, I shall show that it is premise (P4), the premise concerning the derivation of the inequality, which can be made stronger.
+The idea of the strengthening is to weaken the antecedent in (P4), i.e. the assumptions to derive the inequalities.
+While former improvements have concentrated on relaxing assumptions \emph{except} the locality condition, here I shall try to find \emph{weaker alternatives to local factorization}, which (jointly with other usual assumptions) also imply that Bell inequalities hold.
 Since local factorization is the weakest possible form of \emph{local} distributions, it is clear that such alternatives have to involve a kind of \emph{non-locality}, i.e. what I am trying to show in the following is that we can derive Bell inequalities from certain non-local probability distributions.
 This will make the overall argument stronger for it will allow for the conclusion that not only local theories but also those non-local ones that imply the inequalities are ruled out.
-I shall now first demonstrate this for one central class of non-local probability distributions, before in the subsequent section I consider the general case.